DealScorerDealScorer

 What You're Actually Buying

-• Service vehicles & fleetIncludedTitles, mileage, maintenance logs, lien releases
+• Service vehicles & fleetIncludedtitle transfers, mileage, replacement schedule

 What to Look At Before You Buy

-1. What is the residential vs. commercial revenue split — and what's the margin on each?
+1. What's the residential vs. commercial revenue split — and how concentrated is the commercial side?

 What a Fair Price Looks Like